-Even though leadership and management are complementary and inseparable skills, they cannot be used interchangeably.
-When you get promoted to a project manager, you don’t automatically become a leader.
-Every good leader must know how to manage both their teams and projects.
+Leadership and management are complementary and inseparable skills, but they cannot be used interchangeably.
+When promoted to a project manager, you don’t automatically become a leader.
+Every good leader must learn to manage both their teams and projects.

 To Manage or Lead?

 Here are some of the most significant differences between management and leadership.

 Managing people is a task-oriented and highly rational process.
 It focuses on events, processes, and calculations.
 Managers focus on current setting and control situations to achieve or exceed certain short-term goals.

 Managers resort to the “push” principle.
 They “allocate resources,” “estimate effort,” and “calculate durations” regularly.
 They assign tasks, provide necessary guidance, and monitor and assess their employees’ performance constantly.
 Most importantly, managers have authority over their employees and usually provide work direction.

 Employees report progress to managers and, in turn, earn a salary for doing their job.
 Managers follow the “push” principle by pushing work, projects, etc. to their employees.